Internal · Instructor Reference

 C.Steep Turns

-Obj: bank toload-factor tostall-speed relationship; overbanking tendency; entry airspeed; coordinated controls; entry + roll-out.
+Obj: bank to load-factor to stall-speed relationship; overbanking tendency; entry airspeed; coordinated controls; entry + roll-out.

 Std: 720° turn, bank 45°/±5°, airspeed ±5 kt, roll out on entry heading ±10°.